vyllie333/Gif-Argument-Reality-and-Change-Background-in-Real-Time-Python-/README.md

 # 📝Gif Argument Reality and Change Background in Real Time Python

 ## Desciption
 >#### Detect image from Webcam and convert to Gif.
-Then change background with object is Gif
+Then change background with object is Gif.

 ## Authors